Photo: Ruffin McNeill and Lincoln Riley

 Houston had offensive coordinator Donnie Kirkpatrick, a McNeill assistant at ECU before he joined Houston at James Madison University, travel to Oklahoma to pick Riley’s brain.
 His other task was to invite McNeill back to a campus on a future date for an honor.
 McNeill said he was humbled and honored by the invite.

-As for what turned out to be one year at Virginia, McNeill said he was content to remain a position coach under Mendenhall; he had turned down coordinator offers.But his future changed course with Riley’s 2017 promotion at Oklahoma.
+McNeill said he was content to remain a position coach under Mendenhall, but his future changed course with Riley’s 2017 promotion at Oklahoma.

 “Lincoln is the only coach I would have left Virginia to work for,” McNeill said.
 “I loved working for Bronco Mendenhall.”